Infinite geodesics, competition interfaces and the second class particle in the scaling limit: A portrait of interfaces

 If $x$ is not a discontinuity of $e_t$ then $e_t$ is constant on $(x-\delta, x + \delta)$ for some $\delta > 0$ because $e_t$ is a step function with a discrete set of discontinuities.
 Let $p$ denote this constant.
 So the interval $(x-\delta, x+\delta) \times \{t\}$ lies in the zero set $\{d_p=0\}$.
 It is easy to see from this and continuity of the interfaces $I^{\pm}_p$ that the point $(x,t)$ then lies in the interior of $\{d_p=0\}$.
 So it cannot lie on any interface by Lemma \ref{lem:Gp}.

-Now suppose that $x$ is a discontinuity of $e_t$, meaning that the leftmost geodesic from $(x,t)$ ends at some point $a$ and the rightmost one ends at $b > a$.
+Now suppose that $x$ is a discontinuity of $e_t$, meaning that the leftmost geodesic from $h_0$ to $(x,t)$ begins at some point $a$ and the rightmost one begins at $b > a$.
 Let $p$ be a point between $a$ and $b$.
 It is a reference point because $h_0(a)$ and $h_0(b)$ are finite.
 Clearly $d_p(x,t) = 0$.
-By Lemma \ref{lem:Gp} the point $(x,t)$ does not belong to the interior of $\{d_p = 0\}$ because not all geodesics from it ends at $p$.
+By Lemma \ref{lem:Gp}, the point $(x,t)$ does not belong to the interior of $\{d_p = 0\}$ because not all geodesics to it start at $p$.
 So it belongs to the boundary of $\{d_p = 0\}$ and lies on an interface.